-As a result of our strong finishing scores each year in the MML and GBML, we have for the last few decades been invited to the MAML State Meet, held in early April, and the NEAML New England Meet, held at the end of April or the beginning of May.
+As a result of our strong finishing scores each year in the MML and GBML, we have for the last few decades been invited to the MAML State Meet (no website), held in early April, and the NEAML New England Meet, held at the end of April or the beginning of May.
 8 team members are invited to participate.

 The Massachusetts Math Olympiad is a competition open to all math team members.
 The first round is a multiple choice exam taken during school in October, and high scorers are invited to the second round, a proof contest taken at the beginning of March.

 The WPI Math Meet is an annual competition sponsored by the Mathematical Sciences department at the Worcester Polytechnic Institute in October.
 4 team members are invited to participate.